 We’ve been traveling and working remotely for more than three years now – first on our own, and then with our community of remote workers.
 We ADORE South America; it'll always have a special place in our hearts as it's a huge part of the early stages of the Wifi Tribe story.
-In the interests of those people who are considering experiencing some of the many delights on offer in the South America region, we have gathered info from nomads near and far to bring to you a detailed overview of some our favourite places.
+In the interests of those people who are considering experiencing some of the many delights on offer in the South America region, we have gathered info from nomads near and far to bring to you a detailed nomad guide of some our favourite places.

 There will be more of these posts to come as we 'Digi-nomad' (is that even a word) our way across the globe, and to make it nice and easy, we'll split all our favourite places into continents, simple reason being that it'll help you with timezone selection etc.

 Medellin is for those who want to experience the essence of Latin America with a lot of the comforts you know from home.
 From the delicious Caribbean-inspired local dishes, to the vibrant salsa bars, to the friendly, fiery latinos, you will see what Latin America is all about in a nutshell.

 Internet: If you just rely on the internet from your apartment, it can be a bit unstable, especially if you’re not the only user on the connection.
 In urban areas of Medellin, you should be able to get speeds of around 20Mb at home and between 5Mb and 10Mb in most cafés.
 If you want higher speeds, or more stability, your best bet is a coworking space.